 Overview

 TGbe editor: Change the first four paragraphs as follows (track change on):

-Fast BSS transition seeks to reduce the length of time that connectivity is lost between a STA and the DS during a BSS transition.
-The FT protocols are part of the reassociation service and only apply to STA transitions between APswithin the same mobility domain within the same ESS .
+Fast BSS transition seeks to reduce the length of time that connectivity is lost between a STA and the DS or between an MLD and the DS during a BSS transition.
+The FT protocols are part of the reassociation service and only apply to STA transitions between APs, or a STA or non-AP MLD transition to an AP MLD or a non-AP MLD transition to an AP within the same mobility domain within the same ESS (see 4.5.3.2).

-The FT protocols require information to be exchanged during the initial association (or a later reassociation) between a STA [known as the FT Originator (FTO)] and AP.
+The FT protocols require information to be exchanged during the initial association (or a later reassociation) between a STA [known as the FT Originator (FTO)] and AP or between a non-AP MLD [known as the FT Originator (FTO)] and AP MLD.
 The initial exchange is referred to as the FT initial mobility domain association.
 Subsequent reassociations to APs within the same mobility domain may make use of the FT protocols.

 Two FT protocols are defined:

 FT protocol.
-This protocol is executed when an FTO makes a transition to a target AP and does not require a resource request prior to its transition.
+This protocol is executed when an FTO makes a transition to a target AP or target AP MLD and does not require a resource request prior to its transition.

 FT resource request protocol.
 This protocol is executed when an FTO requires a resource request prior to its transition.

-For an FTO to move from its current AP to a target AP utilizing the FT protocols, the message exchanges are performed using one of two methods:
+For an FTO to move to a target AP or target AP MLD utilizing the FT protocols, the message exchanges are performed using one of two methods:

 Over-the-Air.
-The FTO communicates directly with the target AP using IEEE 802.11 authentication with the FT authentication algorithm.
+The FTO communicates directly with the target AP or targe AP MLD using IEEE 802.11 authentication with the FT authentication algorithm.

 Over-the-DS.
 The FTO communicates with the target AP via the current AP.
 The communication between the FTO and the target AP is carried in FT Action frames between the FTO and the current AP.
 Between the current AP and target AP, communication is via an encapsulation method described in 13.10.3 (Remote Request/Response frame definition).
 The current AP converts between the two encapsulations.